CRImier/MyKiCad/Laptop mods/nvme_ae_to_m/README.md

 USB header pinout is silkscreened on the board's bottom layer.

+Changes in v2:

+- Removed capacitors
+- v1 had TX and RX pairs swapped, fixed in new revision

+- Software: Kicad 6
+- Version: 2
 - PCB size: 22*16,42
 - Layer count: 2
 - Recommended thickness: 0.8mm (M.2 card thickness)

 This board is available on Tindie!